-Yeah, the deal values can be like RBI will go upto Rs.
-500 crores in a single deal.
-Some deals are more than Rs 200 crore deals are there.
+Yeah, the deal values can be like RBI will go 500 crores single deal.
+Some deals are more than 200 crore deals are there.
 So those are the deal sizes which are on the large size.
-Deals can go up to 30 million, to \$100 million.
-We have not crossed \$100m right now, but we are in dialogue - in few deal, it couldbe \$100 million deals.
+Deals can go up to 30 million, \$200 million, so \$100 million.
+We are not cross right now, but we are in dialogue.

+If you would deal, it could.
+Be \$100 million deals.
 On the second question, GEM working capital.
 Obviously, it will improve.
 We have a substantial amount sitting as receivable.
-The number of days will improve as we go into the working capital there as soon as we mentioned in our press release, that's a single-digit profit business, so it will impact the top-line after four quarters.
-Quarter IV will have an impact on the top line.
+The number of days will improve as we go into the working capital there as soon as we mentioned in our press release, that's a single-digit profit business, so it will impact the top-line after four quarters four will have an impact on the top line.
 Still, we don't see a significant impact on the bottom line.
 Some impact will be there but not significant.